Stevens Point, Wisconsin: Religion

 The mother house of the Sisters of St. Joseph of the Third Order of St. Francis was in Stevens Point.
 Catholic parishes in the city include Holy Spirit, St. Stephen, St. Casimir, St. Peter, and St. Joseph.
 Lutheran and other Protestant churches are also present, along with members of the Baháʼí Faith.

 A wide variety of Catholic and Protestant churches spread throughout Stevens Point.
 Many of those churches date back to the early 20th century.
 Within the past century, other religious groups have made their mark on Stevens Point.

 Economy

 Major employers in the area include Pixelle Specialty Solutions paper mill, Associated Banc-Corp, Sentry Insurance, Travel Guard (travel and insurance), Donaldson Company, Skyward (software design), Lands' End, Canadian National Railway, Delta Dental of Wisconsin, Worzalla Publishing, Mason Companies (formerly known as Figis), Berkshire Hathaway Travel Protection, Herrschners, and the Stevens Point Brewery.

 Companies with corporate headquarters in the city include Sentry Insurance, Ki Mobility, Delta Dental of Wisconsin, and Skyward.
 Associated Bank, Canadian National, AIG, and the Donaldson Company have regional headquarters in Stevens Point.

 Business developments in the area include Crossroads Commons, Portage County Business Park, Venture Drive and Corporate Center, Stevens Point Industrial Park, Eastridge, Parkdale Plazas, Stevens Points East Side and Downtown Stevens Point.

+The downtown CenterPoint MarketPlace shopping mall closed in 2012, and the enclosed interior was demolished later that year as part of the property's redevelopment.

 At one time, Midstate Airlines had its headquarters in Stevens Point.